-We estimate that the net proceeds to us from the sale of the common shares in this offering will be approximately \$\) million, or approximately \$\) million, or approximately \$\) million, or approximately \$\) million, or approximately \$\) per common share, the mid-point of the estimated price range on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$\) per common share would increase (decrease) the net proceeds to us from this offering by approximately \$\) million, assuming the number of common shares offered by us, as set forth on the cover page of this prospectus, remains the same.
-We may also increase or decrease the number of common shares we are offering.
-Each increase (decrease) of one million common shares in the number of common shares offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$\) million, assuming that the assumed initial public offering price remains the same, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-We do not expect that a change in the initial public offering price or the number of common shares by these amounts would have a material effect on uses of the proceeds from this offering, although it may accelerate the time at which we will need to seek additional capital.
+We estimate that the net proceeds to us from the sale of the common shares in this offering and the concurrent private placement will be approximately \$41.3 million, or approximately \$47.4 million if the underwriters exercise in full their option to purchase additional common shares, based upon an assumed initial public offering price of \$11.00 per common share (the midpoint of the price range set forth on the cover page of this prospectus) and after deducting estimated underwriting discounts and commissions, estimated fees payable in connection with the concurrent private placement and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$11.00 per common share (decrease) in the assumed initial public offering price of \$11.00 per common share would increase (decrease) the net proceeds to us from this offering by approximately \$3.7 million, assuming the number of common shares we are offering.
+Each increase (decrease) of 500,000 common shares in the number of shares offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$3.7 million, assuming the number of common shares we are offering.
+Each increase (decrease) of 500,000 common shares in the number of shares offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$5.1 million, assuming that the assumed initial public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We do not expect that a change in the initial public offering price or the number of common shares by these amounts would have a material effect on our use of the proceeds from this offering, although it may accelerate the time at which we will need to seek additional capital.

-We currently expect to use the net proceeds from this offering as follows:
+We currently expect to use the net proceeds from this offering and the concurrent private placement as follows:

-- approximately \$million for preclinical and early clinical development of our Dravet Syndrome program and our SCD1 Inhibitor program; - approximately \$million to fund genetic research and drug discovery activities using our Extreme Genetics discovery platform; and - n the remainder for working capital and general corporate purposes.
+- n approximately \$17.0 million for preclinical and early clinical development of our Dravet Syndrome and XEN801 programs; - n approximately \$11.0 million to fund genetic research and drug discovery activities using our Extreme Genetics discovery platform; and - n the remainder for working capital and general corporate purposes.